 Dilute 30 µL of each sample to 120 µL using wash 2.

 Condition the StageTip by adding 50 µL of wash 1 on top of the extraction resin and centrifuge at 400 x g for 2 minutes.
 Since flow resistance depends on how strongly the extraction resin was packed into the pipette tip, centrifuge speed may need to be adjusted in order to obtain a flow rate of 20-30 µL/min.
-Try not to have the tip dry during sample loading and washing.
+Try not to leave the tip dry during sample loading and washing.

-Equilibrate StageTip with 50 µL of wash 2 solution and centrifuge at 400 x g for 2 minutes.
+Equilibrate StageTip with 50 µL of wash 2 and centrifuge at 400 x g for 2 minutes.

 Load the diluted sample (120 µL) using a lower spin speed.

-Wash StageTip with 50 µL of wash 2 solution and centrifuge at 400 x g for 2 minutes.
+Wash StageTip with 50 µL of wash 2 and centrifuge at 400 x g for 2 minutes.
+Repeat with 50 µL of wash 1.

 NOTE: After this wash the resin must be completely dry.